 As the building official for hospitals and skilled nursing facilities, OSHPD is authorized to enforce all applicable CBSC requirements in the design and construction, repair, remodeling or alteration of these facilities.
 OSHPD only preempts the local building official and recognizes the authority of other local agencies that retain their respective jurisdictions.
-These other agencies include but are not limited to: planning and zoning departments, local health departments, public works departments, fire and police departments, etc., and retain the jurisdictional authority with which they are normally charged.
+These agencies include but are not limited to: planning and zoning departments, local health departments, public works departments, fire departments, police departments, etc.